qiime2/docs/source/data-resources.rst

 - Michael S Robeson II, Devon R O'Rourke, Benjamin D Kaehler, Michal Ziemski, Matthew R Dillon, Jeffrey T Foster, Nicholas A Bokulich.
 RESCRIPt: Reproducible sequence taxonomy reference database management for the masses. bioRxiv 2020.10.05.326504; doi: https://doi.org/10.1101/2020.10.05.326504
 - See the `SILVA website <https://www.arb-silva.de/>`_ for the latest citation information for SILVA.

+.. note:: The Silva reference files provided here include species-level taxonomy.
+While Silva annotations do include species, Silva does not curate the species-level taxonomy so this information may be unreliable.
+In a future version of QIIME 2 we will no longer include species-level information in our Silva reference files.
+This is discussed on the QIIME 2 Forum `here <https://forum.qiime2.org/t/processing-filtering-and-evaluating-the-silva-database-and-other-reference-sequence-data-with-rescript/15494#heading--second-header>`_ (see *Species-labels: caveat emptor!*).

 License Information:
 ^^^^^^^^^^^^^^^^^^^^